Reparative therapy: changing one's sexual orientation

 It produces symptoms that can be detected by child psychologists when the

 child is at a pre-school age.
-Over three decades ago the American
+Over three and a half decades ago the American

 Psychological Association determined that homosexual orientation is not